REFLECT: Summarizing Robot Experiences for Failure Explanation and Correction: Evaluation

-\paragraph{Hierarchical structure is important.} The performance decrease of [Subgoal only] shows the importance of event-based summary in the hierarchical summary as it stores intermediate observations that can be retrieved for better failure localization and explanation.
+The performance decrease of [Subgoal only] shows the importance of event-based summary as it stores intermediate environment observations that are useful for failure explanation.
 Consider the scenario when the robot accidentally dropped the pot it was holding when moving to stove burner.
 [Subgoal only] only infers that the object was not in the robot gripper at the end of the subgoal execution.
 In contrast, the event-based summary stores auditory observation of ``something drops on ground'' and visual observation of ``nothing is inside robot gripper'', which helps identify that the pot was dropped and the exact time step the failure occurred.

 In addition, the hierarchical structure is a better way to condense the sensory-input summary for failure explanation.
 We implement an alternative [LLM summary], which prompts LLM to summarize the sensory-input summary.
 The performance decreases significantly in both simulation and real world as the LLM-generated summary loses information that is relevant for failure explanation.
 As shown in Fig. \ref{fig:hierarchy}, the summary and explanation of [LLM summary] only mention that the robot tried to pick up the egg and the gripper remained empty, but did not mention that the fridge was closed, which is the actual failure cause.